Lucchese crime family: Caporegimes

 According to the May 2019 testimony of government witness and former Lucchese soldier John Pennisi, the Lucchese family operates with a total of seven crews – two in The Bronx, two on Long Island, one in Manhattan, one in New Jersey, and one in Brooklyn.
+However, according to 2025 FBI Lucchese family chart, Lubrano, Santorelli operate as Bronx faction captain's with Alfred Santorelli as acting captain.
+Avellino and DeSena operate as Long Island captain's, with Joseph R. Pena as New Jersey captain and Joseph M. Perna as acting captain.